CommittedTeam/CommitCanvas/README.md

 Here are some of the ways to customize commitcanvas:

 - CommitCanvas comes with default rules for checking the style of your commit message.
 Please see the [default rules](commitcanvas/default.py).
-However since commitcanvas uses `pluggy` you can add your own rules or customize the default ones.
+However since commitcanvas uses `pluggy` you can add your own rules.
 Please follow the steps below:

   1. Inside your repository create a python file where you will write your rules, such as `commitcanvas_plugins.py`.
 Name of the file does not matter as long as it's not `commitcanvas.py`